Pttn/rieMiner/README.md

 make
 ```

-For other Linux, executing equivalent commands should work.
+For other Linux, executing equivalent commands (using pacman instead of apt,...) should work.

 If you get a warning after the compilation that there may be a conflict between libcrypto.so files, install libssl1.0-dev instead of libssl-dev.

 ### In Windows x64

-You can compile rieMiner in Windows.
-Here is one way to do this.
-First, you have to install [MSYS2](http://www.msys2.org/) (follow the instructions on the website), then enter in the MSYS **MinGW-w64** console, and install the tools and dependencies:
+You can compile rieMiner in Windows, and here is one way to do this.
+First, install [MSYS2](http://www.msys2.org/) (follow the instructions on the website), then enter in the MSYS **MinGW-w64** console, and install the tools and dependencies:

 ```bash
 pacman -S make